-From selling surplus inventory, as well as unused equipment, to cutting back on excess around the business, there are a several small, but significant things that you can do to get closer to your goal of eliminating your company’s debt.
+From selling surplus inventory and unused equipment, to cutting back on excess around the business, there are a several small, but significant things that you can do to get closer to your goal of eliminating your company’s debt.

 - Reduce Your Operating Expenses – This could fall in line with restructuring, or be its own strategy entirely.

-You have your utilities like electricity and water, as well as services like your Internet connection.
-Furthermore, you have the office itself, which you most likely pay a lease on.
+You have your utilities like electricity and water, as well as services like your internet connection.
+Furthermore, you have the office itself, which you most likely pay to rent.

-While it’s true that these things are the cost of business, it doesn’t men that there aren’t ways to reduce them.
+While it’s true that these things are the cost of business, it doesn’t mean that there aren’t ways to reduce them.

 Likewise, you could consider alternative scheduling for your employees.
 If you encourage them to spend time working from home on their own schedules for part of the time, you can ease a transition to a different office.
 Likewise, you may not need to purchase, power, support, and maintain as much equipment around your office.